Segmentation

 Rolling averages

-Without post-processing, the chart will look like this:
+Without post-processing, the chart looks like this:

-With post-processing, the chart will look like this:
+With post-processing, the chart looks like this:

 Cumulative sum